tryscer/flock/flock-music.md

 	"Yeah,” says Tim.
 “Wait up, Eleanore.”
 	Cindy says, “Happy to meet you, Mr. Evans, Mr. Farley.”
 She takes my hand and we run away as fast as we can.

-A few people are sitting on folding chairs next to the tent.
+A few black people are sitting on folding chairs next to a big tent.
 Eddie and the huge man are walking towards them, with us as a rear guard.
 As Eddie gets closer to the group, they all jump from their seats, shouting:
 	“You son of a bitch!”
 	“Is that Edwardo or am I trippin’?”
 	“Boy, you have some nerve!”
 	“Alright everybody alright, relax won’t ya?
 I missed you guys too.”
-He hugs the pretty lady standing next to him and saying nothing.
-Then they all hug.
+He hugs the pretty lady who’s standing there, saying nothing.
+She hugs him back but continues not to talk.
+Then Besame Mucho hugs him again.
+Then they all hug and pat him on the shoulder.
-	“Ah,” says Eddie, these are Alice and her friends,” says Eddie.
+	“Ah,” says Eddie, “these are Alice and her friends.
+These unwitting sages, Alice most of all, informed me you sons of bitches have finally broke loose.”
-	==“We heard a lot about you guys,” says another man, who’s sitting next to Eddie.
-I’ve never seen a man dress like that: a ceremonial garb of another people, perhaps — a white cotton dress, full of red and purple emroideries.
+	“Then you have done us a great service,” says a man in a deep foreign accent.
+He has his hand around Eddie’s shoulder.
+I’ve never seen a man dress like that: a ceremonial garb of another people, perhaps — a white cotton dress, full of red and purple embroideries.
 His cap is made from the same clothe.
 	“And these,” says Eddie, are some of my old friends.
-I don’t want to scare you, Alice, but some of these men are actual, factual members of the Pillar of Steam Band”.==
+I don’t want to scare you, Alice, but some of these men are actual, factual members of the Pillar of Steam Band”.

-	I look at them: Eddie, Besame Mucho, ==the foreign man, a sleek guy, small and wiry, wearing a grey suit and eyeing me with a smile, and a serious-looking man in a brown shirt, toying with a rosary.
-The beads fly between his agile fingers.==
+	I look at them: Eddie, Besame Mucho, the foreign man, the pretty woman, small, voluptuous, with short curly hair and big earrings, looking like a down-to-Earth Dorothy Dandridge; and a serious-looking man in a brown shirt, with a wide jaw and thick hair.
-	“You all look like musicians to me,” I say.
+	“What do musicians look like?”
+I ask.
 They laugh.
 	“Good answer, good answer.”
-	“My name is Batunde,” says the man in the dress.
+	“My name is Babatunde,” says the man in the dress.
 He’s got a quiet, exotic speech: soft and commanding.
 “On behalf of the Pillar of Steam, and its friends, we would like to thank you, Alice.
 We were apart and now that Edwardo is with us we are whole again.”
 	“Hello, Batunde,” I say.
 “I think you’re a musician, because other jobs won’t allow you to dress like that.”
 	Batunde laughs.
 “Very good, Alice.
 I am a percussionist with the band.
 	“What does percussionist mean?”
 	“Means he ain’t no drummer,” bellows Besame Mucho.
-	Eleanore says, “which means you’re the drummer.”
-	“Much obliged, and well met,” he tells her.
-“My friends call me Mucho and you can do the same.
-Man, I thought I saw the last of Edwardo.”
+	Babatunde laughs.
-	“He ain’t no drummer,” says the serious man in the brown suit, “he is *magician*.
-I’m Johnny Terry, miss.
-I’m with the choir.”
+	“He ain’t no drummer,” says the woman, “he is *magician*.
+I’m Vilma, Alice and friends.
+I sing for the band.”
+She has a small voice, like a girl’s.
+	“I’m Johnny Terry,” says the man with the thick curls.
+“I’m with the choir, you could say.”
 	“You guys have a *choir*?”
 	“Are you convinced yet?”
 Asks Eddie.
 “Or do you guys want to still go see the Seven-Tops?”
 	“Hey, why are you like this?”
 Says Mucho.
 “Show some respect.
 Some of these cats can *rock*.”
 	“All I’m saying,” says Eddie, “is after the Pillar of Steam… I don’t think there’s going to be any of another show.”
 	“Are you being metaphorical?”
 Asks Cindy.
 “Have everybody met?
 I’m Cindy and this is my brother, Barry and my cousin from New York City Eleanore.”
-	“I’m Jimmy,” says the slick guy.
-“And before you guess I can’t play worth a damn.
-But I’m good at luggin’ amplifiers around.”
-	I suddenly realize that apart from Eddie, all the men are black, and reflect briefly on how I’ve grown since this morning.
+	I suddenly realize that apart from Eddie, all the people are black, and reflect briefly on how much I’ve grown since this morning.
 I’m tingling with excitement.
 	“You guys are real musicians!
-With amplifiers!”
+With a choir!”
 	“Just cogs in the machine,” says Mucho.

 Barry comes over, looking very smug.
 	“So.
-Saw you talking to the brass,” says Barry.
+Saw you talking to the brass,” says Eddie.
 	Barry puffs his chest.
 “What’s it to you?”
 	“Nothing, nothing, nothing.
 I just didn’t know you’re an important guy.”
 	“Just a cog in the machine,” laughs Barry.
 	“You didn’t seem to me like a cog when you were ordering that cigarette girl around.”
-	“Well,” says Barry, suprised, and suddenly sounding like his dad, “sometimes you need to be firm.”
+	“Well,” says Barry, suddenly sounding a lot like his father, “sometimes you need to be firm.”
 	“You enjoy telling others what to do,” sighs Babatunde.
-	“Well — I mean —” says Barry.
+	“Well — I mean — hello, I’m Barry,” says Barry.
 	“I used to like telling people what to do, too,” says Babatunde.
 “It’s human nature.
 Don’t feel too bad about that.”
 	“Right.
 Right,” says Barry.
 	“What kind of people did you get to order around?”
 I ask.
 	“Well, Alice, *my* people.
-I’m a prince of my people, you see.
+I’m a prince of my people, you see, a member of the royal family.
 And when I told them they should jump – they didn’t even stop to ask, ‘How high?’”
 “You’re a prince?”
 	“I am.
 But you know, Barry, I was never happy telling people what to do.
 I was never happy until I came to this land and started playing music.
 Can you guess why?”
 	“Why?”
 	“Because it’s only when I stopped ordering people around and started playing music with them when I… well…” he looks at Johnny Terry – “well, in your religion there’s the idea of being subject to one another.
 Of submitting to one another.”
-	“As Christ is subject to his Church,” agrees Terry.
+	“As Christ is subject to his Church,” agrees Vilma.
 	“...when you play music with others, sometimes you lead.
 Sometimes you follow.
 When you lead you do so without authority, and when you follow you do so without coercion.
 And thus, my friend, beautiful music is made.”
 	Barry stops to think about it.
 Absentmindedly, he reaches for his coat pocket and takes out the hand-rolled cigarette he confiscated from the cigarette girl.
 He takes out a yellow Buzz Cigarettes matchbook and lights it.
 	“Boy, that tastes real funny,” he says.
 He hands the cigarette to Tim, who puffs on it, then opens his eyes real wide.
 Some of the band members laugh.
 	“Smells funny, too,” says Tim.
 He hands the cigarette to Eleanore and winks at her.
 “What do you think?”
 	Eleanore takes a few expert draws.
 	“Yeah,” she says.
 “It’s fine.
 You should smoke it, Barry, it’s good for your nerves.
 	“Is it?”
-Says Jimmy.
+Says Vilma.
 “Let’s test it to be sure.”
-Eleanore passes the cigarette over and Jimmy draws from it.
+Eleanore passes the cigarette over and Vilma purses her lips and draws from it.
+She leaves lipstick marks on the butt.
 	“Yeah, yeah,” he says.
 “It feels like a safe smoke.
 What do you think, Babatunde?”
 He passes the cigarette over and Babatunde smirks and draws from it, then passes it over to Mucho.
-	“Is that hygenic?”
+	“Is that hygienic?”
 I ask.
 For some reason, they laugh.

+We walk around the fairgrounds, waiting for the show to start.
+We pass an ice cream stand, where a young girl is crying over a fallen cone.
+When we pass by, she stops crying and stares at us.
+Eleanore draws closer to Tim, and Cindy watches that with disdain.
-	”I’m bored,” whispers Cindy.
-“Tim, won’t you win me a teddy bear?”
+	“Tim,” she says, “will you win me a teddy?”
-	They walk away.
-I come, too, because I’m also bored, and Eleanore comes, too — for different reasons.

-Under the string of bare lightbulbs, the hand-painted sign at the nearby booth says “10 shots \- 25¢,” and the red-faced man in the open-collared shirt under it is busy counting exactly 10 shots of .22 into the hand of a young black patron, who’s chatting excitedly with his girlfriend.
-The shots fall from a small cardboard box, red, with lettering saying they are “Spatterproof”.
-A bunch of old rifles lie at the counter.
+Under the string of bare lightbulbs, the hand-painted sign at the nearby booth says “10 shots \- 25¢,” and the red-faced man in the open-collared shirt under it is busy counting shots of .22 into the hand of a young black patron, who’s chatting excitedly with his girlfriend.
+A bunch of old /Winchester rifles lie at the counter.
 Another man is picking up one of them and shooting into the depths of the booth, where metal cutouts, shot to tatters, are supposed to imitate ducks and quails.
 Every time a rifle fires, the red-faced man jumps.
-	“Excuse me,” says Cindy in her most charming voice, “this young man would like to win me the largest teddy bear you have.”
+	“Excuse me,” says Cindy in her charming voice, “this young man would like to win me the largest teddy bear you have.”
 	”That would be the Bear-gineer,” says the red-faced man and wipes a handkerchief across his sweaty forehead.
 He gestures towards the top shelf above his head, where a large bear, wearing a train engineer’s hat and overalls, is sitting.
 “Gotta warn you, young man, 12 days so far and no one won him yet.”
 The man next to us fires a round into the line of automated duck-like things and it spins around its axis with a *ping\!*
 	The red-faced man shudders.
 	“What do I need to do to win?” says Tim and puts a quarter on the counter.
 The man at the counter counts ten shots into his hand.